 - Susie-wants black female

 Now, let’s say we’re waiting on two litters.
 The litters arrived approximately when we think they will and we end up with all boys!
 We’ve got a tri-color and a black & white in one litter and the second litter consisting of two all black boys and one black & tan. 😉

-So I start at the top and check with each person on my list to see if they’re interested in a puppy.
+So I start at the top and check with those people on my list to see if they’re interested in a puppy.
 I post group pictures after the litter is born, then weekly individual pictures of each puppy and short videos once they’re up and moving.
 (Each litter will have an album listed under the “Cavapoo” heading on the website).
 Most people wait until around five weeks of age to chose a puppy after they’ve gotten to see several weeks of pictures and some videos.
 I’m also here to answer questions via phone and/or email should each person have trouble deciding on a puppy or need help matching the right puppy to their home/family situation.

 But we see that our #1 person-Betty, wanted a black & tan male.
 She may not wait weeks, but let us know right away that she wants that one black & tan male.
 Ok, #1 is done!
 And we move on down the list.
-I will check with each person on the list even if we don’t have what they originally requested.
-People do change their minds sometimes. 🙂

 So #2, #3 & #4 decide to stick with their original request.
 But then #5 (who wanted a red/apricot) decides that they think that black & white puppy is irresistible and chose him!
 And so we proceed on down the list.